johngeorgewright/hot-press/README.md

 ### `onceBefore(String eventName, Function subscriber)`

-Registers a subscriber, to the beginning of the event lifecycyle, for just one event before it is removed.
+Registers a subscriber, to the beginning of the event lifecycle, for just one event before it is removed.

+### `triggers(String eventName, Array eventNames)`

+When the event has been published, publish an array of of other events.